-The Notes will initially be held by a common depositary or, as the case may be, a common safekeeper on behalf of Euroclear and/or Clearstream, Luxembourg and/or by a custodian on behalf of DTC in the form of either a Temporary Bearer Global Note, interests in which are exchangeable for interests in a Permanent Bearer Global Note in the case of an issue subject to the TEFRA D Rules upon certification as to non-U.S. beneficial ownership or a Registered Global Note.
+The Notes will initially be held by a common depositary or, as the case may be, a common safekeeper on behalf of Euroclear and/or Clearstream, Luxembourg and/or by a custodian on behalf of DTC, in the case of Bearer Notes, in the form of either a Temporary Bearer Global Note or a Permanent Bearer Global Note or, in the case of Registered Notes, in the form of a Registered Global Note.
+Interests in a Temporary Bearer Global Note will be exchangeable for interests in a Permanent Bearer Global Note, in the case of an issue subject to the TEFRA D Rules upon certification as to non-U.S. beneficial ownership.
 Interests in a Permanent Bearer Global Note, or Registered Global Note will be exchangeable for Definitive Bearer Notes or, as the case may be, Registered Notes in definitive form ('Individual Note Certificates') only in limited circumstances as more fully described in 'Form of the Notes' below.
 Notes held by a custodian on behalf of DTC must be in registered form.
-For as long as any Notes are represented by a Bearer

-Global Note or a Registered Global Note held by a common depositary or a common safekeeper on behalf of Euroclear and/or Clearstream, Luxembourg and/or by a custodian on behalf of DTC, payments of principal, interest (if any) and any other amounts due in respect of the Notes will be made through Euroclear and/or Clearstream, Luxembourg and/or DTC (as the case may be) against presentation or surrender (as the case may be) of the relevant Bearer Global Note or, as applicable, Registered Global Note and, in the case of a Temporary Bearer Global Note subject to the TEFRA D Rules, payments due prior to the Exchange Date (as defined below), will be made only upon certification as to non-U.S. beneficial ownership.
+For as long as any Notes are represented by a Bearer Global Note or a Registered Global Note held by a common depositary or a common safekeeper on behalf of Euroclear and/or Clearstream, Luxembourg and/or by a custodian on behalf of DTC, payments of principal, interest (if any) and any other amounts due in respect of the Notes will be made through Euroclear and/or Clearstream, Luxembourg and/or DTC (as the case may be) against presentation or surrender (as the case may be) of the relevant Bearer Global Note or, as applicable, Registered Global Note in the case of payment of principal and, in the case of a Temporary Bearer Global Note subject to the TEFRA D Rules, payments due prior to the Exchange Date (as defined below), will be made only upon certification as to non-U.S. beneficial ownership.
 In the case of Bearer Notes, the bearer of the relevant Bearer Global Note, being the common depositary or, as the case may be, common safekeeper for Euroclear and/or Clearstream, Luxembourg, shall be treated by NWB Bank and any Paying Agent as the sole holder of the relevant Notes represented by such Bearer Global Note with respect to the payment of principal, interest (if any) and any other amounts payable in respect of the Notes.
 In the case of Registered Notes, each Note represented by a Registered Global Note will be registered in the name of a nominee for Euroclear and Clearstream, Luxembourg or DTC and such nominee shall be treated by NWB Bank and any Paying Agent as the sole holder of the relevant Notes represented by such Registered Global Note with respect to the payment of principal, interest (if any) and any other amounts payable in respect of such Notes.
 A holder of a beneficial interest in a Bearer Global Note or a Registered Global Note must rely on the procedures of Euroclear, Clearstream, Luxembourg and/or DTC to receive payments under the relevant Notes and may therefore not be able to enforce its rights to receive payment with respect to those Notes directly against NWB Bank or the Paying Agent.